 I was dreading the 5 hour flight from Bali to Hong Kong in Cathay Pacific’ economy class.
 We got spoiled on our inbound flight and more so than myself, I was worried about my parents being comfortable.
-My brother and sister were going to be sitting in Business class, since I’d booked their flights using Alaska miles and it had to be in the same cabin they were flying home in.
+My brother and sister were going to be sitting in Business class.
+I had booked their flights using Alaska miles and it had to be in the same cabin they were flying home in.
 I arranged our transportation from the Conrad Bali to Ngurah Rai International Airport through the hotel.
-I believe the fare was $50 for a van, which is much higher than what local drivers or even cabs charge, but I wanted to avoid any potential hassles and deal with the hotel directly.
+The fare was $50 for a van, which is much higher than what local drivers or even cabs charge.
+However, I wanted to avoid any potential hassles and deal with the hotel directly.
 Plus, this way I could charge it to the room and cover the cost with arrival miles (not to mention earn extra Hilton HHonors points).

 There was luckily no traffic on the way to the airport and it was a beautiful day.
 After showing a security guard our itinerary, we were allowed to pass to the check-in area.
 Since my brother and sister were allowed four bags, which would be tagged with a priority label, my parents gave them their own bags to check in.
-The agent was nice enough to check us all in and put a priority tag on my bag even though not all of us were traveling in business class.
+The agent was nice enough to check us all in and put a priority tag on my bag even though I was flying economy.

 My brother went to check out the Cathay Pacific lounge.
 He came back 30 minutes later, saying the lounge was crowded and the food offerings weren’t that good.
 I suspected as much, with the huge crowds traveling that morning.